 Recently there was a minor storm in the techno community on Twitter about ghost production.
 It revealed some underlying values about authenticity, integrity and individuality that I found intriguing, because they appear to be in conflict with certain fundamental aspects of how dance music operates.

 (To anticipate a criticism: I realise that for many people dance music is all about the music, and it’s seen as a waste of time to discuss it or theorise it.
-I would respectfully disagree with that.
+I would respectfully disagree.
 Any vibrant art form will generate critical thought and debate around it, and these things can contribute to the vibrancy of the art form in question.)

 Ghost production is an arrangement where a producer is paid to produce tracks to be released under the name of another artist.
 The ghost producer may agree not to be named, or may be given a production credit, but will not be named as the main artist.
-The ghost producer may create the entire track, or may be employed to assist with specific elements of the process.
+They may create the entire track, or be employed to assist with specific elements.
 These practices are often frowned upon as a form of deceit, although some people see them simply as a pragmatic division of labour.

-There are many other musical practices in which authorship is blurred: covers, tribute acts, sampling, artists employing songwriters, engineers, session musicians etc. It’s also easy to think of parallels outside music.
+There are many other musical practices in which authorship is blurred: covers, tribute acts, sampling, etc. It’s also easy to think of parallels outside music.
 Marcus Boon’s book In Praise Of Copying (free pdf available here) is a recommended read on this bigger picture, but for this post I want to focus on ghost production.

 In response, and with a hint of mischief, another DJ and producer posted the name of a well-known label, which he said he’d heard used ghost producers.

-Things then kicked off big time, with a pile on of views alternately rubbishing the idea that such a respected label would ever do this, and conversely slagging off the label in question for using ghost production.
+Things then kicked off, with a pile on of views alternately rubbishing the idea that such a respected label would ever do this, and conversely slagging off the label in question for using ghost production.

 The label boss – himself also a respected producer and DJ – weighed in to reject the rumour in no uncertain terms.
 Before long, the Tweet naming his label was deleted and an apology issued.
 Within a few days techno Twitter moved on, and the ghost production kerfuffle was buried under a much more politically charged discussion of racism (see here and here for good summaries of that).